 - Enhance the leadership potential of participants;

-A2ELP is an Australian Government initiative and is a flagship program for the Australia-ASEAN Council (AAC) with co-funding contributions from the Australia Awards and Alumni Branch (AWB) at the Department of Foreign Affairs and Trade (DFAT).
-The 2018 program will also include co-funding from the Department of Prime Minister and Cabinet (PM&C) for the 2017 alumni.
+A2ELP is an Australian Government initiative and a flagship program for the Australia-ASEAN Council (AAC), with co-funding contributions from Australia now ASEAN 2019 at the Department of Foreign Affairs and Trade (DFAT).
 The A2ELP is implemented by Asialink, at The University of Melbourne.
-The 2018 workshop delivery partners include Asialink Business and BlueChilli.

 Over a three-month period, participants will: